Australian and New Zealand Ombudsman Association

 In 2010, ANZOA began a public and ongoing campaign for stronger controls on use of the term Ombudsman in Australia.

 ANZOA's long-standing concern lies with inappropriate use of the term in Australia to describe bodies that don't conform to, or show an understanding of, the accepted Ombudsman model and its history.
 Examples include bodies with regulatory functions and/or advocacy roles.
 ANZOA's on this issue sets out six essential criteria that members of the public are entitled to expect of any office described as an Ombudsman (independence, jurisdiction, powers, accessibility, procedural fairness and accountability).
 The distinction is made between Australia and New Zealand because in New Zealand the term is protected by legislation.
 Our ongoing campaign has included letters to the heads of all Australian State and Commonwealth departments and all Members of Parliament and submissions on a number of 'ombudsman' proposals.
-The importance of correct use of the term Ombudsman was strongly promoted in 2008 by then Commonwealth Ombudsman, Professor John McMillan, in his paper: What's in a name?
-Use of the term 'Ombudsman'.
+The importance of correct use of the term Ombudsman was strongly promoted in 2008 by then Commonwealth Ombudsman, Professor John McMillan, in his paper:

 Public submissions made by ANZOA to consultations on proposed ombudsman offices